Cheung-group/Assembly_Regulator/README.md

 4. Map particle number versus chemical potential for selected subunits.
 5. Perturb particle numbers in canonical simulations to quantify changes in accessible volume, potential energy, and network structure.

+## Use case

+The use case is the assembly of the yeast INO80 chromatin-remodeling complex.

 ## Repository Structure